apolloinfinity/programming_notes/README.md

 # coding-challanges
-Coding challenges for an Udemy JavaScript Course by Jonas Schmedtmann.
+Coding Challenges for Codewars and Codefights.
+These are my solutions.